halimbo/aoe2de-modcollection/README.md

 # aoe2de-modcollection
-How to make a .wem file to use as a mod replacement for sound effects
+How to convert a .wav file to a .wem file

 1. Install WWise Launcher
 2. Have to make an account, and you are not allowed to use it commercially